Fournier’s buzzer beater lifts Magic past Pistons 109-107

+ORLANDO, Fla. — Even when he’s not having a big game, Evan Fournier is still the Orlando Magic’s best option at the end of games.

-ORLANDO, Fla. — Evan Fournier’s running jumper in the lane as the buzzer sounded gave the Orlando Magic a 109-107 win over the Detroit Pistons on Sunday.
+Fournier took an inbounds pass outside the 3-point arc, dribbled to the free throw line and shot a floating jumper that dropped through the nets as the buzzer sounded on Orlando’s 109-107 win over the Detroit Pistons on Sunday.

+“Evan wants the ball at the end, he has courage,” Magic coach Steve Clifford said.
+“That was not an easy shot, but if he can get a shot like that, you’re comfortable he’s going to make it.”

 D.J.
-Augustin led the Magic with 26 points and eight assists, and Nikola Vucevic and Aaron Gordon each scored 22 points.
+Augustin had 26 points and eight assists, and Nikola Vucevic and Aaron Gordon each scored 22 points to help the Magic win their second straight.
 Fournier finished with 13.

+With the clock winding down, Fournier was the easy call for the potential winning shot attempt.
+He had a 3-pointer to beat Cleveland at the buzzer earlier this season.

+“I really embrace those moments,” Fournier said.
+“It’s everyone’s dream to have one buzzer beater in the NBA so having two is even better.”

 Luke Kennard scored 16 points to lead the Pistons.
 Reggie Bullock and Blake Griffin had 15 apiece and Andre Drummond had 14 points and 15 rebounds.